warriors-life/yokohama-proxy/README.md

 - [ ] Consider splitting into mulitple NGINX instances (one managing load balancing and rate limiting, others managing more complex stuff)?

 ## Documentation
-The NGINX configuration presented in this repository manages SSL, compression (on-the-fly, not static), caching, cookie flags, headers (except for some headers coming from backends), proxying to backends and load balancing, and basic rate limiting.
+Yokohama Proxy manages SSL, compression (on-the-fly, not static), caching, cookie flags, headers (except for some headers coming from backends), proxying to backends and load balancing, and basic rate limiting.

-The configuration uses the following environment variables for controlling it:
+Yokohama Proxy uses the following environment variables for controlling it:
 - `$NGINX_DOMAIN_NAME` - the domain name of the website.
 - `$NGINX_REPORT_URL` - URL (absolute), to which error reports are send (such as from `Report-Endpoints` header).
 - `$NGINX_RESOLVER` - seeds the NGINX [`resolver`](https://nginx.org/en/docs/http/ngx_http_core_module.html#resolver) directive.
-- `$NGINX_BACKEND` - IP address or domain name (potentially with port) of Warriors Life main backend.
+- `$NGINX_BACKEND` - IP address or domain name (potentially with port) of the main backend used.
 - `$NGINX_ERROR_BAD_REQUEST`, `$NGINX_ERROR_FORBIDDEN`, `$NGINX_ERROR_NOT_FOUND`, `$NGINX_ERROR_TOO_LARGE`, `NGINX_ERROR_TOO_EARLY`, `$NGINX_ERROR_TOO_MANY_REQUESTS`, `$NGINX_ERROR_INTERNAL`, and `$NGINX_ERROR_SERVICE_UNAVAILABLE` - URLs (relative) of 400 and 405, 403, 404 and 416, 413 and 414 and 431, 425 (returned as 400), 429, 500, 502 and 503 and 504 (returned as 503) error pages.
 - `$NGINX_WEBSOCKETS` - a JSON object specifying an array of arrays containing three elements, which are a WebSocket resource name, the regexp for URL (relative) where it can be accessed, and its backend (IP address or domain name, potentially with port).
 - `$NGINX_CERT`, `$NGINX_CERT_KEY`, `$NGINX_DH_PARAMS`, and `$NGINX_TRUSTED_CERTS` - paths to SSL certificate, SSL certificate key, Diffie-Hellman parameters, and trusted CA certificates file.